 I’m rarely this blunt but it’s been a week and I’m feeling so raw.
 F*** you.
 You are my friends and family, and you act like he never existed.
 He’s my first born.
 I will always be heartbroken.

-If you had asked me three years ago, I would have said suicide was cowardly.
-I didn’t understand, then, how quickly life can change, or how little we control.
-I don’t believe suicide is ever an answer, but I better understand the complexities behind the issue now.
+Three years ago, I would have said suicide was cowardly.
+I didn’t understand, then, how quickly life can change.
+Suicide may not be an ideal answer, but I better understand the complexities behind the issue now.
+Awareness isn’t enough—suicide prevention starts with understanding.